Skip Menu

 • Move the gear-shift lever to the desired gear and engage the clutch slowly, following the manufacturers recommendations for shifting.
 On most tractors, start out in the gear that you intend to use for driving or operating.

 • Smooth starts are essential both for equipment and operator safety.
 Apply power gradually to the drive wheels.
-Do not "pop" the clutch by letting it out too fast.
+Do not “pop” the clutch by letting it out too fast.
 Engaging the clutch too quickly could result in flipping the tractor over backward.
-Bring the tractor to a full stop before changing gears.

-lawn tractor Figure 3.
+Figure 3.
 Many compact tractors have an interlock safety system.
 Do not remove these devices; they are for your protection.

-Be Alert while Operating!
+Be Alert While Operating!

 • Before starting to mow, check the area and remove any debris (rocks, cans, wire, toys, etc.) that might be thrown if struck by a rotating mower blade.